Individuals in Cross-Border Investigations or Proceedings: The UK Perspective

 The scope for an individual to settle cross-border investigations or proceedings is in practice limited and will realistically arise either in circumstances where the individual can obtain an immunity from prosecution or where his or her co-operation in one jurisdiction (whether or not involving a guilty plea) effectively resolves the investigations in other jurisdictions.

-Sections 71 to 75 of the Serious Organised Crime and Police Act 2005 (SOCPA) set out the statutory framework in which an individual may enter into such an agreement with a UK prosecutor.
+Sections 71 to 75 of the Serious Organised Crime and Police Act 2005 set out the statutory framework in which an individual may enter into such an agreement with a UK prosecutor.88

 Whereas section 71 grants immunity from prosecution, section 73 requires an individual to plead guilty to the offence, but enables the court to take into consideration the assistance the individual has provided to the authorities.
-This will often result in a substantial reduction in sentence.
-For this reason a section 73 agreement is often referred to as a ‘co-operating defendant’ agreement and, in practice, in cross-border investigations will require the individual to co-operate not only with the UK authorities (which can extend to giving evidence, if required, in any UK proceedings against other suspects) but also with overseas investigating authorities.
+This will often result in a substantial reduction in sentence.90 A section 73 agreement is often referred to as a ‘co-operating defendant’ agreement and, in practice, in cross-border investigations will require the individual to co-operate also with overseas authorities.

-If a corporate with which the client is connected enters into a DPA, the client may be named in the statement of facts.
-The current state of the law is unsatisfactory in that a third party does not have to be notified that he or she may be so named.
-Further, the terms of a DPA and the supporting statement of facts cannot be altered or modified once approved by the court.
+If a corporate entity with which the client is connected enters into a DPA, the client may be named in the published statement of facts that underpins the DPA.
+A third party does not have to be notified that he or she may be so named and the terms of a DPA and the supporting statement of facts cannot be altered or modified once approved by the court.95

-Throughout any parallel or cross-border investigation or proceeding, those representing an individual must always consider the potential impact on their client’s reputation.
-Reputation may include the client’s professional reputation among his or her peers or wider public reputation, particularly if the client is a well-known figure.
-Matters are further complicated because the individual may have a low profile in one jurisdiction, but a high profile in another, or, despite having a low media profile, may have become embroiled in a high-profile investigation.
+Throughout parallel or cross-border investigations or proceedings, those representing an individual must always consider the potential impact on the client’s reputation.
+Matters are complicated where the individual may have a low profile in one jurisdiction, but be well known in another, or, despite having a low media profile, may have become embroiled in a highly public investigation.

-An associated issue that can often arise in practice is when the details surrounding the criminal investigation or proceedings are in the public domain and the individual is included in a due diligence database, such as World Check or World Compliance.
-Entry in these databases, which are largely based on open source (and sometimes unreliable) material, can have a profound effect on an individual’s ability to access financial services.
+Associated issues can arise where the individual is included in a due diligence database, such as World Check or World Compliance.
+Entry in these databases, which are largely based on open source (and sometimes unreliable) material, can have a profound effect on an individual’s ability to access financial services, but representations can sometimes be made to seek to amend a client’s profile.

 2 Whereas England and Wales have a common legal system, there are certain substantive and procedural differences in the Scottish and Northern Irish systems.
 This chapter focuses on the English and Welsh legal system.